Arbitrium-Studios/resources/README.md

 + TrueBlueDogemon on Discord for implementing various Quality of Life features including Multiple SOS Cards.
 + Rocket for helping me implement Wide-Screen Support
 + DTM1218
-+ ToonJoey for letting us use his [Project: Bikehorn][BikehornLink] assets for HD textures
++ ToonJoey for letting us use his project bikehorn assets for HD textures https://github.com/toonjoey/toontown-project-bikehorn
 + Nora for creating the Credits Button.

 ### Special Thanks To: